yorek/fabric-conference-2025/demo-01 - vector search/05-hybrid-search.md

-End-to-end hybrid search demo can be found in the
+End-to-end hybrid search sample can be found in the

 https://github.com/Azure-Samples/azure-sql-db-openai

-repository
+repository.